 My base was in the town of Murs, where I had rented a house for a week.
 Murs is located just 7.5 kilometres north-east of Gordes and was a good place to be situated.
 Most people will say that the lavender is most plentiful near the town of Sault and Valensole, but there are certainly other places where you can see it.
 Because I didn’t want to spend my entire trip in a car, I decided to focus my efforts on the areas near Bonnieux in the south and Sault in the north east.
 I decided that I would only make the 1.5 hour journey east to Valensole if I was truly unsuccessful in getting good photographs of the lavender.

-In future posts I’ll share what I learned about lavender and some of the unique places I visited.
-For now, here are the locations (map at the end of the post) where you can find lavender (note: I can’t guarantee it will always be there year after year, but I think there’s a good chance):
+In this post, I share what I learned about lavender: Your Guide To UsingLavender and Lavandin Oil.
+Here are the locations (map at the end of the post) where you can find lavender (note: I can’t guarantee it will always be there year after year, but I think there’s a good chance):

 - Lavender near Gordes and Murs